hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 Docker also gives you the ability to copy external files into a Docker image during the build with the [`COPY`][docker-docs-COPY] Dockerfile command.
-Which allows copying a target file on the from a host file system into the Docker image file system
+Which allows copying a target file from a host file system into the Docker image file system

 ~~~yaml